 - Glenora Inn (13727 Route 19, Glenville; GPS: N46 09.163 | W61 19.425): Staying at the Glenora Inn is super convenient for exploring the Ceilidh Trail.
 It’s central between Inverness (i.e. world-class golfing) and Mabou (i.e. ceilidh-central), and near some beautiful hikes like Egypt Falls and Lake Ainslie.
 But the best part of staying here is being steps away from the restaurant and its evening ceilidhs.
 Be sure to make reservations!
 The inn rooms are simple but comfortable.

-More fun options are in the list below of the coolest things to do on Cape Breton Island.
 And remember to check out Best Hotels for Romantic Getaways in Eastern Canada!

 Cape Breton Island is connected to mainland Nova Scotia by the Canso Causeway bridge.
 It’s 3,981-sq miles (10,311-sq kms) of rolling farmland and forested mountains and valleys.
 Plus, Cape Breton has Canada’s largest inland sea.
 Its coasts are barren headlands with dramatic drops to the ocean, with both rocky and sandy beaches.

-Also check out EAST COAST Road Trip: Toronto to Nova Scotia
+You may also like EAST COAST Road Trip: Toronto to Nova Scotia

 When you think about driving around Cape Breton Island, I bet you think of the Cabot Trail.
-Which makes sense, because it’s world-famous for spectacular scenery – especially in the fall when leaves change to glorious yellows, oranges and reds.
+Which makes sense, since it’s world-famous for spectacular scenery – especially in the fall when leaves change to glorious yellows, oranges and reds.

 Here are Cape Breton Island’s 5 epic road trips: